 Day 23: Tshochena to Jichu Dramo, the 14 km trail has gradual ups and downs between the snowcapped peaks and across Laju Pass (4940m / 16,450 ft).
 Our campe is slightly lower at Jichu Dramo (4880m / 16,250ft).

 Day 24: Jichu Dramo to Chukarpo, 18 km walk, alt.
 4950ml.
 Ascending to Rinchen Zoe Pass (5140m / 17,116ft), the highest point on our trek, we will arrive at Chukarpo, (4950m / 16,483ft).

 Day 25: Chukarpo to Thampetsho, It’s a long, mostly downhill, 18 km walk along the river, then a short climb back to Um Tsho lake at 4230m / 14,086ft.

-Day 27: Maurothang to Shepu, The trek ends with an 18 km decent to 2500m The trail follows the Nikka Rover through bamboo thickets and fields to the road at the Nikachu bridge (2670m / 8,891).
+Day 27: Maurothang to Shepu, the trek ends with an 18 km descent to 2500m the trail follows the Nikka Rover through bamboo thickets and fields to the road at the Nikachu bridge (2670m / 8,891).

 Day 28: Drive from Shepu to Thimphu.
 Overnight at hotel.

 Day 29: Sightseeing of the Thimphu valley and visit a couple of handicraft schools and possibly do some souvenir shopping.
 Overnight at hotel.

 Day 30: In the afternoon, visit Bhutan’s oldest Dzong, Simtokha, and then drive to Paro.
 Farewell dinner and overnight at hotel.